 Waiting for a local bus to the city center, a teenage boy wearing hard-earned cooks overalls sits quietly catching a snooze in the early morning heat, occasionally sipping from a bottle of hot iced-tea.
 I see him every morning in the same spot, a fracture in time stuck in a never-ending loop.

-From behind the painted plywood construction came a neatly dressed woman with her child, both smiling, the mother holding a tray of teacups, the daughter a packet of wafers.
-They approached the table, set down the cups, and motioning to the slouched artiste suggested it was in his best interest to take my offer, else his family relationship may take a turn for the worse.
+From behind the painted plywood construction walked a neatly dressed woman with her child, the mother holding a tray of teacups, the daughter a packet of wafers.
+Approaching the table they set down the cups and motioning to the slouched artiste suggested it was in his best interest to take my offer, else his family relationship may take a turn for the worse.

-With a smirk growing across his wrinkled face, a wink of an eye and a quick rub of a stiff missing limb, my hero brakes the stand-off with a loud, hearty chuckle.
+With a smirk growing across his wrinkled face, a wink of an eye, and a quick rub of a stiff missing limb, our hero brakes the stand-off with a loud, hearty chuckle.
 It’s time for Mao to take a back seat.

 Communal SegregationBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Tianjin

 I don’t see the security guard until it’s too late, the frame suddenly filled with two small black eyes and a swollen red nose, the tall neck-cuff of a generic green winter coat protruding from below a wrinkled chin.
 A tirade of verbal abuse emanates from his toothless maw.
 Pointing my lens at the lone circus act seemed like a sure thing, except I failed to see the coal power station just behind.
 A municipal government building under strict security ensures my security escort back the way I came.